mbogus/kube-amqp-autoscale/README.md

-Dynamically scale kubernetes resources using length of an AMQP queue (number of messages available for retrieval from the queue) to determine the load on an application/Kubernetes pod
+Dynamically scale kubernetes resources using length of an AMQP queue (number of messages available for retrieval from the queue) to determine the load on an application/Kubernetes pod.

+**NOTICE**
+If your application load is not queue-bound but rather CPU-sensitive, make sure to use built-in Kubernetes [Horizontal Pod Autoscaling](http://kubernetes.io/docs/user-guide/horizontal-pod-autoscaling/) instead of this project.

 ## Status